paulfoley/Udacity_Nanodegree-Data_Analyst/DBPedia-City_Data-Audit/README.md

-# Data Audit - City Data
+# Project - DBpedia City Data

-As a project, to show off data wrangling skills, we'll use the City data provided by [DBpedia](http://wiki.dbpedia.org/) to do some auditing and cleaning.
+[DBpedia](http://wiki.dbpedia.org/) is building public data infrastructure for a large, multilingual, semantic knowledge graph!
+They have a ton of data sets, and as with most data sets, they could use some cleaning.

+## Project Overview

+To help [DBpedia](http://wiki.dbpedia.org/), we're going to audit one of their data sets for cleanliness.

-In the following scripts we'll take in the `cities.csv` file, and either audit it for accuracy and completeness, or we'll clean the data and re-output the clean data into a csv file for use later.
+Specifically, we'll take in the `cities.csv` and audit the data for accuracy and completeness.
+After fixing the data we'll re-output the clean data into a new CSV file.

 ## Getting Started